wombleton/gitlaw-nz/acts/A/Anti-Personnel Mines Prohibition Act 1998.md

 [s 2(1)][5]

-*   Contents
+Contents

 \[_This table is not part of the Convention and is included for convenience_\]

-    Page
+##

 Preamble

 1\.
-General obligations20
+General obligations

 2\.
-Definitions21
+Definitions

 3\.
-Exceptions21
+Exceptions

 4\.
-Destruction of stockpiled anti-personnel mines22
+Destruction of stockpiled anti-personnel mines

 5\.
-Destruction of anti-personnel mines in mined areas 22
+Destruction of anti-personnel mines in mined areas

 6\.
-International cooperation and assistance24
+International cooperation and assistance

 7\.
-Transparency measures25
+Transparency measures

 8\.
-Facilitation and clarification of compliance27
+Facilitation and clarification of compliance

 9\.
-National implementation measures31
+National implementation measures

 10\.
-Settlement of disputes32
+Settlement of disputes

 11\.
-Meetings of the States Parties32
+Meetings of the States Parties

 12\.
-Review Conferences33
+Review Conferences

 13\.
-Amendments34
+Amendments

 14\.
-Costs35
+Costs

 15\.
-Signature35
+Signature

 16\.
-Ratification, acceptance, approval or accession35
+Ratification, acceptance, approval or accession

 17\.
-Entry into force36
+Entry into force

 18\.
-Provisional application36
+Provisional application

 19\.
-Reservations36
+Reservations

 20\.
-Duration and withdrawal36
+Duration and withdrawal

 21\.
-Depositary37
+Depositary

 22\.
-Authentic texts37
+Authentic texts

+---

 *   #### Preamble